appium/appium-desktop/docs/style.md

 }
 ```

-* The initial state should define every property up front (properties shouldn't be introduced to the state by a future action) and each property should always be the scrictly typed
+* The initial state should define every property up front (properties shouldn't be introduced to the state by a future action) and each property should always be scrictly typed

 ```javascript
 // good